flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< tab name="Bootstrap search" >}}
 {{% inner_markdown %}}

-Since it's officially documented by Intel that their processors will start execution at address `0xFFFF.FFF0`, it was only need to find that code in the Flash ROM (which in turn will lead to the RC-4 key).
+Since it's officially documented by Intel that their processors will start execution at address `0xFFFF.FFF0`, hackers focused on searching for that code in the Flash ROM (which in turn will lead to the RC-4 key).
 This is what a popular hacker and researcher named **Andrew 'bunnie' Wang** attempted during his academic research.
 The findings were quite interesting: The upper 512 bytes of the Flash ROM contains security routines including the key, but it doesn't work for the retail system.
 I speculate that Microsoft may have left that code from prototype/debug units (possibly accidental, since this block exposes the algorithms that Microsoft applied).
 In conclusion, this was considered *garbage code* so bunnie realised the real `0xFFFF.FFF0` wasn't in the Flash ROM.

 To make a long story short, `0xFFFF.FFF0` was **hidden in the MCPX chip**: It contained a hidden 512 B ROM that would be executed once and hidden afterwards.
 This ROM was not easy to extract, so bunnie resorted to tapping the HyperTransport bus to catch the RC-4 key once it was transmitted.